|

 Fresh Tuna

 Nothing beats the taste of fresh tuna.
 From the mild and neutral flavor to the soft and chewy texture, it is a treat in itself.
-If you are trying fresh tuna, I’d suggest trying the Albacore tuna.
+If you are trying fresh tuna, I’d suggest trying Albacore tuna.
 It is the one that tastes the best and has the flavor of the ocean.
 There is also an option to look for ahi tuna or other types that might be more easily available in certain areas and in certain seasons.

 Seared Tuna